tjnz/devise_readme-v-000/README.md

 ## Take a breath

 Devise is rather a lot to take in all at once.
-The thing about large and magical frameworks like Devise (and Rails for that matter) is that they aren't hard in the way that math problems are hard, but they are hard in the way that
+The thing about large and magical frameworks like Devise (and Rails for that matter) is that they aren't hard in the way that math problems are hard, but they are hard in the way that your taxes are hard.
+When I'm using frameworks like this, I spend an awful lot of time alt-tabbing over to Chrome to figure out what pieces I need and how to use them.
+If you find yourself doing that too, worry not.
+That's how everyone programs.

 [Devise]: https://github.com/plataformatec/devise